04christopher/SkiSnowboardTracker/README.md

 - As a user, I want to be able to see my personal bests.
 - As a user, I want to be able to add a ski trail to a Mountain.
 - As a user, I want to be able to see a list of run-times.
+- As a user, I want to be able to check the total distance of my runs for the day.

 An example of text with **bold** and *italic* fonts.